-At OSR, we often see geriatric patients with balance difficulties.
-The problem lies when they have challenges with their vision, when they find it hard to feel their feet in space, or when their inner ear is not working properly.
+We often see geriatric patients with balance difficulties.
+The problem lies when challenges with vision, when they find it hard to feel their feet in space, or when their inner ear is not working properly.

-The part of the sensory system that contributes directly to balance are the eyes (visual), ears, (vestibular), and the touch (somatosensory) systems.
-The use of multiple systems in balance allows us to learn new movements quickly and to fine tune and easily repeat familiar movements.
+Parts of the sensory system that contributes directly to balance are the eyes (visual), ears (vestibular) and touch (somatosensory) systems.
+The use of multiple systems allows us to learn new movements quickly and to fine tune and easily repeat familiar movements.

 - The Visual System allows us to identify objects and know their movements and tells us where we are in relation to other objects

 - The Vestibular System is responsible for processing information about movement with respect to gravity specifically rotation, acceleration/deceleration, and head stabilization during gait.
 It also works in conjunction with the visual system to stabilize the eyes and maintain posture during walking.
 Vestibular disorders cause a feeling of dizziness and unsteadiness.

 - The Somatosensory System is the sensory input from touch and proprioception which allows the muscle to make constant, automatic adjustments to maintain balance and avoid falls.

 There are movement strategies for balance that our patients can use to avoid falls and accidents.
 Three forward and backward movement strategies have been identified: the ankle, hip and stepping strategies:

 - Ankle Strategy is called the ankle sway and uses length of the foot as a lever to correct for minor losses of balance.
 In the ankle strategy, activation of the leg muscles is from the floor up.
 A small loss of balance in the forward direction causes contraction of the gastrocnemius, hamstrings and the lower back muscles, in that order to bring the body back into balance.
 A small loss of balance in the back ward direction causes contraction of the anterior tibialis, quadriceps and lower abdominal musculature.